8tentaculos/rasti/docs/api.md

 - Orchestrates data and business logic.
 - Emits events when data changes.

-A `Model` manages an internal table of data attributes and triggers change events when any of its data is modified.
+A `Model` manages an internal table of data attributes and triggers change events when any of its data is modified.<br />
 Models may handle syncing data with a persistence layer.
-To design your models, create atomic, reusable objects that contain all the necessary functions for manipulating their specific data.
+To design your models, create atomic, reusable objects that contain all the necessary functions for manipulating their specific data.<br />
-Models should be easily passed throughout your app and used anywhere the corresponding data is needed.
+Models should be easily passed throughout your app and used anywhere the corresponding data is needed.<br />
-Rasti `Models` stores its attributes in `this.attributes`, which is extended from `this.defaults` and the constructor `attrs` parameter.
+Rasti models stores its attributes in `this.attributes`, which is extended from `this.defaults` and the constructor `attrs` parameter.
 For every attribute, a getter is generated to retrieve the model property from `this.attributes`, and a setter is created to set the model property in `this.attributes` and emit `change` and `change:attribute` events.